Delicate and Minimal, Ferragamo Spring 2025 Was a Visual Treat

 Punchy Colors and Subtle Shades

-Striking shades have become expected during Davis's tenure at Ferragamo, and the designer didn't disappoint by including tonal ensembles in a bright red and cobalt blue to serve as a beautiful contrast against the sea of pale pink and cream looks.
+Striking shades have become expected during Davis's tenure at Ferragamo, and the designer didn't disappoint by including tonal ensembles in a bright red and cobalt blue to serve as a beautiful contrast against the sea of pale-pink and cream looks.
 Despite the difference in saturation, the colorful looks didn't feel too out of place.
-They still incorporated the same delicate drapery, coordinating accessories, and perfect tailoring that Davis is known for.
+They still incorporated the delicate drapery, coordinating accessories, and perfect tailoring that Davis is known for.

-Ferragamo models wearing red and blue
+Ferragamo model wearing blue outfit.

 (Image credit: Courtesy of Ferragamo)

-Ferragamo models wearing red and blue
+Ferragamo model wearing red outfit.

 (Image credit: Courtesy of Ferragamo)

-Ferragamo models wearing pale pink dresses
+Ferragamo model wearing pale pink dress.

 (Image credit: Courtesy of Ferragamo)

-Ferragamo models wearing pale pink dresses
+Ferragamo model wearing pale pink dress.

 (Image credit: Courtesy of Ferragamo)